 - Loading- how long does it take for elements on your site to display for the user?

 - Interactivity- how long does it take for a user to be able to interact with an element on the page?

 - Visual Stability- does the webpage remain stable and consistent throughout the UX?

-Our BVA team is here to dive deeper into each of these metrics and showcase how your DTC site can be ahead of the curve for the algorithm update.
+Our BVA team is here to dive deeper into each of these technical SEO metrics and showcase how your DTC site can be ahead of the curve for the algorithm update.

 Loading: Largest Contentful PaintWhat is the Largest Contentful Paint(LCP)?
 LCP is the time it takes for the largest element in the viewport of your webpage to load.
 This can be an image, text or even a video.
 Google recommends your largest element to load around 2.5 seconds.
 A case study by Deloitte showed that ‘improving your load time by 0.1 seconds can boost conversion rates by 8%.
 Takeaway?
 Improving site speed and load times even the slightest bit can improve transaction rates for your DTC website.

 How to Fix LCP IssuesIf your website is showing slow load times for your Largest Contentful Paint element, it can be attributed to a few different factors.
 Check your server response and cache times.
 Improving these timings can help load the page quicker by not recreating page elements.
 BVA also recommends to minify extra or unused CSS coding (comments, spacing, indents, etc.) The less complicated your coding is, the easier search engines can understand your page.
 Finally, large videos and images should be compressed and pre-loaded to save precious load seconds.
 Luckily Shopify Plus compresses images on your eCommerce website, but the BVA team can help guide the strategy on how to host or embed images or videos on your site to improve load time.
 Our team can also audit coding and look for areas to minify and reduce excess code.